 What are glass noodles made of?

 Glass noodles are made from mung beans, potato starch, tapioca starch, or other ingredients.
 They’re also known as cellophane noodles, or mung bean noodles.
+These noodles are particularly slippery, so make sure to read my chopstick tutorial to learn the best grip.

 Miến Gà - Vietnamese Chicken Soup w/ Glass Noodles